SerkanKorkusuz/GEOMETRY-MENU-/README.md

 # GEOMETRY-MENU-
-A Basic Computations of Some Geometric Shapes
+A Bunch of Codes for Basic Computations of Some Geometric Shapes